Frequently Asked Questions

 During this process, aromatic substances are formed and the leaves turn from green to reddish brown, the typical redbush tea colour.
 They are then dried in the sun within one to three days.

-Unlike black or green tea, Rooibos tea does not contain caffeine.
+Unlike black or green tea, Rooibos tea does not naturally contain caffeine.

 Adding small amounts of milk or cream intensifies the taste of the tea and at the same time reduces the astringent properties of the tea ingredients.